Greece Moments Greece Moments

 Plaka Beach

-The free parking facilities above Plaka Beach are very limited, especially in the high season.
+The free parking facilities above Plaka Beach are very limited, especially in high season.
 Alternatively, you can walk from the port of Agios Ioannis via a beaten path along the coast to Plaka Beach.

 Paralia Fakistra